DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 - 🔑D. Configure an IAM policy that denies the s3:CreateBucket action if the s3:x-amz-server-side-encryption condition key has a value that is not AES-256.
 Create an IAM group for all the company’s IAM users.
 Associate the IAM policy with the IAM group.

-#### 🎈Question #99
+#### 🎈?Question #99

 A company is using AWS Organizations to centrally manage its AWS accounts.
 The company **has turned on AWS Config in each member account by using AWS CloudFormation StackSets.** The company has configured trusted access in Organizations for AWS Config and has configured a member account as a delegated administrator account for AWS Config.

 A DevOps engineer needs to implement a new security policy.
-The policy must **require all current and future AWS member accounts to use a common baseline of AWS Config rules that contain remediation actions that are managed from a central account.
-Non-administrator users who can access member accounts must not be able to modify this common baseline of AWS Config rules that are deployed into each member account. **
+The policy must require **all current and future AWS member accounts to use a common baseline of AWS Config rules that contain remediation actions that are managed from a central account.** Non-administrator users who can access member accounts must **not be able to modify this common baseline of AWS Config rules that are deployed into each member account**.

 Which solution will meet these requirements?